ibm-cloud-architecture/eda-tech-academy/docs/getting-started/index.md

 ## Lab Environment Pre-Requisites

 * The Cloud Pak for Integration has been deployed and the access credentials are available.
 * Java version 17 installed on local environment.
-Use the [adoptium site to download Java](https://adoptium.net/)
+Use the [IBM Semeru Runtimes Downloads site to download Java](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/)
 * Apache Maven Installed on local environment (Optional).

 ## Getting started with IBM Event Streams